ucsdEd711/lab-report-4/index.md

 What about the project or task might factor into your decision one way or another?
 (If nothing would affect your decision, say so and why!)
 <br>
 <br>
 I think when we only need to change small part of a file the time difference between two methods might not be that much.
-However, when the file we need to change is long and we need to change lots of part in the file, or we need to use some method to change it, such as searching, copy and paste... it will make the second method way faster than the first one.
+However, when the file we need to change is long and we need to change lots of part in the file, or we need to use some method to change it, such as searching, copy and paste...
+It will make the second method way faster than the first one.
 Therefore, when the file we need to change is long and thare are a lot of part we need to change, It will factor my decision to prefer the vim method, but when we don't need to change too much stuff in the file, both methods are fine for me.